 - ½ lb /250g mushrooms sliced

 - ½ teaspoon turmeric

-- 1 tablespoon of fresh chopped parsley (optional)
+- 1 tablespoon of fresh chopped parsley garnish

-- When the onions become translucent about 5 minutes, add the water, wine, bay leaf, turmeric, parsley and mussels.
-Cook over medium-high heat.
+- When the onions become translucent about 5 minutes, mix in white wine, bay leaf, turmeric and stir.
+Add the mussels.
+Cover with lid and cook over medium-high heat.

-- When it starts to steam, constantly shake the pan (with the lid closed), to move the mussels around the pot until they are cooked. (for about 5- 10 minutes) Don't overcook the mussels as they will be tough.
+- When it starts to steam, shake the pan (with the lid closed), so the mussels move around the pot until they are cooking (for about 5- 8 minutes) Don't overcook the mussels as they will be tough.

-- Using a slotted spoon, remove the opened mussels and set aside, discarding the unopened ones.
+- Remove the opened mussels and set aside, discarding any unopened ones.

 - To make the creamy sauce, add whipping cream to the white wine mixture and heat again, but don't allow to boil.
 Taste before adding salt.
 Season with black pepper to taste.